 I’m James Joseph–call me Jim–an author and rhythm coach.
 I write how-to books.
-When I learn something new, I like to “hack” it—find a clever and simple way to do it—and write about that.
+When I find a simple and clever way to learn something new, I like to write about it.

-I used to be just like many of you: rhythmically challenged.
+I used to be rhythmically challenged.
 Even though I loved music, I always felt like an outsider.
-While I wanted to get more comfortable with music, I didn’t want to become a musician or some music geek who could name every Rolling Stones album.
+I wanted to get more comfortable with music but I didn’t want to become a musician or a music geek who could name every Rolling Stones album.
 Heck, I just wanted to tap my foot at a concert without feeling self-conscious.
-Plus, I wanted to lose my fear of the dance floor.
-But there’s no class on “How to Get Rhythm” offered in schools or dance studios or at rec centers (I repeat: you won’t learn music in a dance class).
+And I wanted to lose my fear of the dance floor.
+But there’s no “How to Get Rhythm” class offered at schools or dance studios (I repeat: you won’t learn music in a dance class).
 So I had to learn it on my own.

-I followed the path of dance choreographers, not musicians (music theory).
+I followed the path of dance choreographers, not musicians who learn music theory.
 I’ve now trained for more than 20 years under Swing Dance Hall of Fame member Skippy Blair.
 And I’m now a GSDTA certified dance instructor.

 My mission is to teach people how to hear the beat of music, discover their natural rhythm and begin moving to music.
-In the process, it’s also my goal that you, quite simply, start to enjoy music more.
-Scientific studies have shown that humans have a natural connection to music.
-So it’s likely you can learn to connect to music and become more rhythmic.
+I believe anybody can become more rhythmic and, in the process, enjoy music more.
+(Scientific studies have shown that humans have a natural connection to music.)

-My specialty is helping those who are rhythmically challenged or, to put it bluntly, those who “ain’t got no rhythm.”
-I can also help people who have some rhythm but need to elevate their connection to music, especially those who need it in their vocation or avocation, like aerobics instructors (and others in dance fitness), deejays, musicians, singers and all types of dancers (from partner dancing, like swing and salsa, to ballet to club dancing).
+My specialty is helping those who are rhythmically challenged–those who “ain’t got no rhythm.”
+I can also help those who need a better connection to music like dance fitness instructors, deejays, musicians, singers and dancers (from partner dancing, like swing and salsa, to ballet to club dancing).

-And get this: I used to be a guy who freaked out when confronted by a dance floor.
+I used to be the guy who freaked out when confronted by a dance floor.
+Seriously.
 But I’m now so comfortable dancing that I danced for charity in my town’s local version of “Dancing with the Stars” (note that my partner had never danced before).

-It’s not uncommon to see macho male celebrities dance in the movies (even Humphrey Bogart danced with Ingrid Bergman in Casablanca).
-As a kid watching James Bond movies in the 1960s and 1970s I would think: James Bond—the manliest of men–can dance, why can’t I?
-I was determined to become an all-around, competent, social dancer who could, like James Bond, handle any situation.
+When I was younger, I was intrigued–and challenged–when I watched macho male actors dance in the movies (even Humphrey Bogart danced with Ingrid Bergman for a few seconds in Casablanca).
+I would watch James Bond movies as a kid in the 1960s and 1970s.
+I would think: James Bond—the manliest of men–can dance, why can’t I?
+I was determined to become an all-around, competent, social dancer who, like James Bond, could handle any situation.

-So this became my goal on the dance floor, which I believe is an apt goal for anyone, man and woman, who takes pride in being a social person (and is tired of being a wallflower):
+This became my goal, which I believe is an apt goal for anyone, man and woman, leader and follower:

 To be able to walk onto any dance floor, from a wedding to a nightclub to a New Year’s Eve ball to a cruise to a concert, and perform an admirable dance, with any partner, to any music, with confidence and grace.